mayank26202/heart-disease-prediction-ml/README.md

 ## Description

 This Flask-based web application predicts the likelihood of heart disease based on user input.
 It uses multiple machine learning models to provide predictions and evaluates each model’s performance.
-The app includes a user-friendly interface for input and displays the prediction results along with model-specific details.
+The app includes a user-friendly interface for input and displays the prediction results along with model-specific details.Using machine learning to prediction chance off heart disease.

 ## Screenshots